Yukitoshi12345/Australia-Road-Fatality/README.md

 Statistical Insights

 - Time Series Analysis: The long-term downward trend suggests that safety measures have had a substantial positive impact in reducing fatal crashes.
+- Reported Metrics: The notebook prints the relative decline (1989–2023), CAGR, and the log-linear trend slope with its p-value, alongside the 3-year moving average and fitted trend line.
 - Comparison: Comparing the peak crash periods of the early 1990s with the most recent years highlights a dramatic improvement in road safety.
 - Correlation: Further analysis could explore the relationship between crash trends and external factors, such as changes in vehicle technology, traffic enforcement policies, or driver behaviour over the years.